 Prior to my admission to Salmon Brook, I had just experienced a stroke and was in a wheelchair.
 I had impaired cognition and had limited use of my right upper extremity.
 I was unable to ambulate independently, as I had an extremely unsteady gait.
-I began working with the therapy department shortly after my arrival receiving physical therapy, occupational therapy and speech therapy.
-Shortly after I began making leaps and bounds in my goals and before long I was ambulating with a cane.
-Social services worked with me regarding my relationships with others and reintegrating with the community and I currently volunteer at a local church, which I enjoy very much.
-I Enjoy the encouragement from staff and I am looking to return to the community in an assisted living capacity and begin a day program.
+I began working with the therapy department shortly after my arrival, receiving physical therapy, occupational therapy and speech therapy.
+Shortly after, I began making leaps and bounds in my goals, and, before long, I was ambulating with a cane.
+Social services worked with me regarding my relationships with others and reintegrating with the community, and I currently volunteer at a local church, which I enjoy very much.
+I enjoy the encouragement from the staff, and I am looking to return to the community in an assisted living capacity and begin a day program.
 I continue to reside at Salmon Brook and make exceptional strikes in my recovery.
-I am an active participant with my discharge planning and look forward to a discharge back to my community.
+I am an active participant in my discharge planning and look forward to a discharge back to my community.